microvese-projects/fast-pay/README.md

 # 📖 Fast Pay App <a name="about-project"></a>

 **Fast Pay App** keeps track of all your expenses categorized into sections of common expenditures.
-A user is amble to use the app to add expenditures based on common features of the expenditure.
-For example, a user can decide to create a group called Food that will help him classify all transactions that are food related.
-A total is maintained and the respective dates of each dealing/transaction is also maintained.
-The app is mainly helful to individuals who find expense tracking to be important and can be used to prepared informed budgets.
+A user is able to use the app to add expenditures based on common features of the expenditure.
+For example, a user can decide to create a group called Food that will help him classify all transactions that are food-related.
+A total is maintained and the respective dates of each dealing/transaction are also maintained.
+The app is mainly helpful to individuals who find expense tracking to be important and can be used to prepare informed budgets.

 ## 🛠 Built With <a name="built-with"></a>